U.S. patent board is unconstitutional, but problem can be fixed: appeals court

 The appeals court said the case, brought by rival Smith & Nephew (SN.L) and its ArthroCare unit, should be heard by a new panel.

-The competitors had warned in court papers that a more far-reaching decision could “open the floodgates” for patentees to appeal adverse rulings from the patent and “get a do-over.”
+Those companies had warned in court papers that a more far-reaching decision could “open the floodgates” to litigation, and let hundreds of patentees that suffered defeats before the patent board to “get a do-over.”

-The patent board is run by the U.S. Patent and Trademark Office.
-Some conservatives supported the board’s creation in 2011 as a means to rein in trial lawyers and “patent trolls” seeking licensing fees, but they have become critical of decisions favoring big business over smaller rivals.
+Lawyers for Arthrex and Smith & Nephew did not immediately respond to requests for comment.

+Scott McKeown, a partner at Ropes & Gray, estimated that 50 to 75 cases may be reheard because of Thursday’s decision.

 Reporting by Jonathan Stempel in New York; Editing by Richard Chang